 Critical Elements Lithium Corporation is incorporated under the Canada Business Corporations Act.
-The Company is involved in the acquisition, exploration and development of mining properties.
+The purpose of the Company is profitably delivering responsibly sourced lithium for sustainable green energy solutions through partnerships with all stakeholders.
+The Company is involved in the acquisition, exploration, development and processing of critical minerals mining properties.
 The Company is active in Canada.